Well, dammit. Bumblebee is actually really good. Let me explain why I find that so annoying:

 - The 80s Easter Eggs are too numerous to count.
 I’ll just say Back to the Future II fans will be pleased.

-- There’s a whole entire side movie to be had just from depicting how in the world John Cena’s character constantly finds new vehicles off-screen after his last one is destroyed in a chase scene.
-Cena’s dogged pursuit of Bumblebee is sometimes improbable to the point of conjuring memories of Better Off Dead’s mailboy forever demanding his two dollars from John Cusack.
+- Cena’s dogged pursuit of Bumblebee is sometimes so improbable to the point of conjuring memories of Better Off Dead’s mailboy forever demanding his two dollars from John Cusack.

 What’s your take on Bumblebee?
 Let me know in the comments.